PX4/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 This section provides a step-by-step walkthrough and a basic working example of what the process of changing a versioned message looks like.

-When making changes to a versioned message, a new version of the message must be created and a translation from the older version must be added.
+Before making changes to a versioned message (in `msg/versioned/` or `srv/versioned/`), we first create an archived copy of it, and update existing translation code to point to the archived version definition.
+We then update versioned message definition to increment the version number, add any new fields or other changes, and then add a new translation file to convert between it and the previous (now archived) version.

 The example describes the process of updating the `VehicleAttitude` message definition to contain an additional `new_field` entry, incrementing the message version from `3` to `4`, and creating a new direct translation in the process.

-1. **Archive the Current Versioned Definition**
+1. **Create an Archived Definition of the Current Versioned Message**

-   Copy the versioned `.msg` topic message file (or `.srv` service message file) to `px4_msgs_old/msg/` (or `px4_msgs_old/srv/`), and append the current version to the file name.
+   Copy the versioned `.msg` topic message file (or `.srv` service message file) to `px4_msgs_old/msg/` (or `px4_msgs_old/srv/`), and append its message version to the file name.

    For example:<br>
    Copy `msg/versioned/VehicleAttitude.msg` → `msg/versioned/px4_msgs_old/msg/VehicleAttitudeV3.msg`

 1. **Update Translation References to the Archived Definition**

-   Update the existing translations header files `msg/translation_node/translations/*.h` to reference the newly archived version.
+   Update the existing translations header files `msg/translation_node/translations/*.h` to reference the newly archived message definition.

    For example, update references in those files:<br>